Created May 21, 2020

 4.3 During treatment, the therapist will wear a cloth mask that will be changed between treatments.
 Hands will be sanitized before and after touching a mask.

 4.4 Patients will have the choice of wearing a mask.
 It is recommended but not mandatory.
-Options are: bringing their own unworn, unused mask, or being provided a clean laundered cloth mask (no charge), or ay purchase a paper mask upon arrival. ($1/mask to cover cost).
+Options are: bringing their own unworn, unused mask, or being provided a cloth mask or paper mask upon arrival.
 If you wear a mask, you must sanitize your hands before and after touching a mask.

 4.5 Inter-oral TMJ treatments will not be practiced at this time.

 5.1 Visibly soiled surfaces will be cleaned, followed by disinfection.

 5.2 All high-touch surfaces will be cleaned and disinfected in between patients, regardless of appearance.
 This includes tablet, chairs, massage table, surface below face cradle, oil bottle, treatment tools, handles, door handles, faucets, electronic device keyboards and mice, point of sale device, desk surface.

 5.3 Cleaning and disinfecting with be done with approved hard-surface disinfectants listed and approved here: https://www.canada.ca/en/health-canada/services/drugs-health-products/disinfectants/covid-19.html